rmamet/apcsp-portfolio-rmamet/instructions/3-library-instructions.md

 ### Step 3: Use PicoCSS in Your HTML

-You can now use PicoCSS classes in your HTML files.
-For example, to center your content and set a reasonable width:
+You can now use PicoCSS classes in the HTML in your .astro files.
+For example, to center your content and set a reasonable width, you can add the following:

 ```html
 <main class="container">
   <!-- Your content here -->
 </main>
 ```

+You can also take a look at the PicoCSS documentation to see how to make tooltips, dropdown menus, and other basic UI elements.

 **Reference:** [PicoCSS Documentation](https://picocss.com/docs/container)